About Us

 Acclaimed for performances and recordings that combine imaginative programmes with performances of freshness and vitality, The Ebor Singers has earned a reputation as one of the most exciting vocal ensembles in the north of England.

-As well as our concert series held in York Minster and churches in the city centre, ewe hav performed in festivals in the UK and abroad, and have appeared on radio and TV, with recent appearances in York's Late and Early Music Festivals, performances on BBC Radio 3 and Radio 4.
-We are proud to be an associate choir of York Minster.
+As well as their concert series held in York Minster and churches in the city centre, they have performed in festivals in the UK and abroad, and have appeared on radio and TV, with recent appearances in York's Late and Early Music Festivals, and performances on BBC Radio 3 and Radio 4.
+The Ebor Singers are proud to be an Associate Choir of York Minster.

-We are dedicated to innovative programming, whether it be for rare or rediscovered Renaissance and Baroque works, or for promoting new music, developing relationships with established composers and providing opportunities for young composers.
-Through our scholars programme, we also support singers early in their careers.
+The choir is dedicated to innovative programming, whether it be for rare or rediscovered Renaissance and Baroque works, or for promoting new music, developing relationships with established composers and providing opportunities for young composers.
+Through the Scholars programme, they also support singers early in their careers.

 Both in performance and on recording, the ensemble has presented contemporary compositions that explore the boundaries between ancient and modern music.
 They have forged relationships with numerous composers, including established artists such as Philip Moore and Ambrose Field, emerging talents Ben Rowarth and Kerensa Briggs, and prominent figures such as Errollyn Wallen and Kerry Andrew.
 The choir also encourages young composers to write for voices - notably through the NCEM Young Composers Award.